Master's Degree I level | A.A. 2026-2027

 • An interdisciplinary, innovative and international path, which aims to train development professionals at a global level;

-• A faculty from the world, for the world, with professors and professionals who work every day in the field of international cooperation;
+• A faculty from the world, for the world, with academics and professionals who work every day in the field of international cooperation;

-• A development of theoretical and applied skills, in order to operate with impact in situations of instability;
+• The development of both theoretical and applied skills, enabling participants to operate effectively and create impact in situations of instability;

-• An internship experience of at least 3 months, in Italy, or in the world, in order to apply the knowledge acquired.
+• An internship of no less than three months, in Italy or abroad, offering the opportunity to apply the knowledge acquired.

-The First Level Specialising Master includes six months of classroom training, in ASERI, followed by about five months dedicated to the internship experience and the drafting of the final Project Work.
+The Master includes six months of classroom instruction, in ASERI, followed by about five months dedicated to the internship experience and the drafting of the final dissertation for the Master (the Project Work).

-Classroom training will consist of lectures and practical workshops in presence.
+Classroom instruction consist of in-person lectures and practical workshops.

-The aim of the teaching is to provide MICAD students with the theoretical and practical tools and knowledge to be able to analyze, understand, and provide solutions to development problems within and between countries in the world.
-At the end of the course, MICAD graduates will be able to start a professional career in the domain, and contribute to building bridges between populations, civilizations and countries at an international level.
+The objective of the programme is to provide MICAD students with the theoretical and practical tools and knowledge needed to analyze, understand, and offer solutions to development challenges within and between countries worldwide.
+Upon completion of the programme, MICAD graduates will be able to embark on a professional career in the field and contribute to building bridges between peoples, civilizations, and nations at the international level.

-The First Level Specialising Master in International Cooperation and Development is characterized by a multidimensional and interdisciplinary approach, throughout the duration of he four distinct levels of the course.
+The Master in International Cooperation and Development is characterized by a multidimensional and interdisciplinary approach, which accompanies the four distinct levels of the Master throughout their duration.

-The in-depth scientific and professional training programs are closely connected, so as to allow a constant dialogue between theory and practice: experience in the field allows the opening of new lines of research, while systematic reflection on practical activities allows continuous learning.
+The in-depth scientific and professional training programmes are closely connected, so as to allow a constant dialogue between theory and practice: field experience opens up new lines of research, while systematic reflection on practical activities fosters continuous learning.

-At a scientific level, MICAD explores international development issues, studying its Economics, Law and related institutions.
-Geopolitics, conflict situations and the management of post-conflict contexts will also be explored.
+From an academic perspective, MICAD explores international development issues, studying their Economics, Law and related institutions.
+Geopolitics, conflict situations and the management of post-conflict contexts are also addressed.

-All this in order to provide context to the Project Cycle Management processes and the Theory of Change.
+All of this provides a comprehensive framework for understanding the Project Cycle Management processes and the Theory of Change.

-Vocational training, on the other hand, focuses on Development Actors and Strategies, Prevention, Rescue and Recovery for emergency situations.
-Human Rights issues and their application in situations of conflict and instability will also be explored.
+The professional training component, on the other hand, focuses on Development Actors and Strategies, Prevention, Rescue and Recovery for emergency situations.
+It also examines Human Rights issues and their application in situations of conflict and instability.

 - How to actively contribute to building "bridges" for development, with a bottom-up approach;

-- How to involve local civil society to identify its resources, and to manage them in the best possible way;
+- How to engage local civil society in identifying its own resources and managing them effectively;

 - Understand the technical, financial and administrative dynamics of cooperation initiatives;